Arshia-Mittal/FaceRecognition_TrackingAttendance/README.md

 # FaceRecognition_TrackingAttendance
-This project is a face recognition based attendance management system made using python.
+This project is a face recognition based attendance management system made using python.User(teacher) can register a new student.
+Then they can enter the subject name and can face the webcam towards the student to recognise them.
+If the student is recognised then there attendance is marked.
+Teacher can view the attendance of all the students.
+Also, project  has an audio feature to guide users.

 Steps to follow:
 1) Download or clone my repository to your device.